Want to make a WordPress event registration form?

-To start, click on the Confirmation tab in the Form Editor under Settings.
+To start, click on the Confirmations tab in the Form Editor under Settings.

-This would be useful if you wanted to send site visitors that pre-paid for their tickets to a thank you page and display a confirmation message to those that hadn’t paid yet informing them that you would be in touch with the next steps.
+This would be useful if you wanted to send site visitors who pre-paid for their tickets to a thank you page and display a confirmation message to those that hadn’t paid yet informing them that you would be in touch with the next steps.

-Step 6: Configure Payment Settings
+Step 7: Configure WordPress Event Registration Payment Settings

 To configure the payments settings on your event registration form, you’ll first have to install and activate the right payment addon.

+Once you’ve done that, click the Payments tab in the form editor and select the integration you set up.
 In our example, we’ll set up PayPal to process orders.

 Here you’ll need to enter your PayPal email address, select the Production mode, choose Products and Services, and adjust other settings as needed.